haskell/haddock/README.md

 ### Git Branches

-If you're a GHC developer and want to update Haddock to work with your changes, you should be working on `ghc-head` branch instead of `master`.
+If you're a GHC developer and want to update Haddock to work with your changes, you should be working on `ghc-head` branch.
 See instructions at
 https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git/Submodules
 for an example workflow.

-The `master` branch usually requires a GHC from the latest GHC stable branch.
-The required GHC version can be inferred from the version bounds on `ghc` in the respective `.cabal` files.